-The Minister without Portfolio233 is tasked to coordinate the activities of the Decade.
+The Minister without Portfolio239 is tasked to coordinate the activities of the Decade.
 The MLSP and the Roma Information Centres all implement various activities in relation to the Decade and beyond, and serve as contact points with the NGO sector.
-NGO Initiative for Social Change conducts regular monitoring of the implementation of the activities of the Decade and publishes them in annual reports.234 Macedonia took the presidency with the Roma Decade in 2011 for one year.
-Discrimination is an inter-sector priority of the presidency.235 http://www.ess.mk/?item=page&itemid=3.
-Last accessed: 12 March 2012.
+NGO Initiative for Social Change was conducting regular monitoring of the implementation of the activities of the Decade, publishing also annual reports.240 Macedonia had the presidency with the Roma Decade in 2011 for one year.
+Discrimination was an inter-sector priority of the presidency.241 a) Are there mechanisms to ensure that contracts, collective agreements, internal rules of undertakings and the rules governing independent occupations, professions, workers' associations or employers' associations do not conflict with the principle of equal treatment?
+These may include general principles of the national system, such as, for example, "lex specialis derogat legi generali (special rules prevail over general rules) and lex posteriori derogat legi priori (more recent rules prevail over less recent rules).

-Series of trainings were held, in organization of the MLSP and in cooperation with the International Organization for Migrations towards strengthening of the socio-economic capacities of Roma (most of these as vocational trainings).
+Series of trainings were held in 2011 in organization of the MLSP and in cooperation with the International Organization for Migrations towards strengthening of the socioeconomic capacities of Roma (most of these as vocational trainings).
 MLSP started a project on employment policies for women from ethnic communities (focusing on Roma women and women from rural areas).